OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 From a cryptographic perspective, there are two main areas that need to be reviewed on a digital certificate:

 * The key strength should be *at least* 2048 bits.
 * The signature algorithm should be *at least* SHA-256.
+Legacy algorithms such as MD5 and SHA-1 should not be used.

 #### Validity